Tunisia's ruling Islamist party, opposition start crisis talks

 "This is the end of the crisis.
 The assembly members should be able to return tomorrow or Monday to finish their work on the constitution," said Nejib Chebbi, an opposition leader.

-But deep distrust between Ennahda and the opposition was clear in the protracted wrangling before the talks, and that could still upset negotiations.

-Talks will likely first name a transitional prime minister to lead the non-partisan government.
+Talks will likely first name a transition prime minister to lead the non-partisan government.
 Most of the candidates are economists and former central bank officials.

 Deciding the date of the election will be more complicated.
 Ennahda has said elections will happen in six months, but the opposition may push for a later date to give its leaders more time to prepare.